ALA Announces COVID Library Relief Fund (April 9, 2021)

 ACRL provided $7,000 to support one ALA Spectrum Scholar in FY19.
 At Midwinter 2019, the Board approved $7,000 disbursement to fund an additional Spectrum Scholar from the ACRL Friends Advancement Fund in FY20.

-To support EDI, ACRL has recently developed the ACRL Diversity Alliance.
+To support EDI, ACRL is home to the ACRL Diversity Alliance.
 The Diversity Alliance’s goal is to increase the hiring pipeline of qualified and talented individuals from underrepresented racial and ethnic groups.
 Since its conception in 2017, the ACRL Diversity Alliance has provided a network for member institutions that commit to at least a two-year diversity residency position at their libraries.
-There are currently over 40 institutional members of the 2019 Diversity Alliance, and ACRL is looking to grow the program and offer more benefits as it dedicates additional resources to support its new Core Commitment.
+There are currently almost 40 institutional members of the 2021 Diversity Alliance.

 ACRL is committed to supporting its Core Commitment to equity, diversity and inclusion, and is looking to make all aspects of the organization more inclusive.
 In the coming year, ACRL will continue to offer EDI professional development opportunities for its leaders and members, work to update the 2012 Diversity Standards: Cultural Competency for Academic Libraries, and seek input and guidance from its Board of Directors, members and other key stakeholders to further review its processes and initiatives.